cicsdev/cics-event-consumer/README.md

 Alternatively you can export the `com.ibm.cics.ca1y.web` project as a WAR file and install it into the Liberty JVM server using an application entry in server.xml.

 ## Documentation
 For details on using the application to capture and process events see [ca1y.pdf](https://github.com/cicsdev/cics-event-consumer/blob/master/documentation/ca1y.pdf).
+Note Chapter 2 Installation is no longer relevant and should be ignored.

 ## Logging
 The application uses the standard Java logging framework (java.util.logging) to write messages.
 These can be directed to the JVM server standard error (STDERR) file as follows: